bongiozzo/musica_mustdie/output/band_morsprincipiumest.md

 # Mors Principium Est

+finnish melodic death metal

-Дискография
+## Дискография

-"Inhumanity" 2003, Melodic Death Metal
+### "Inhumanity" 2003, Melodic Death Metal

+1. Another Creation
+2. Eternity’s Child
+3. In My Words
+4. Inhumanity
+5. D.I.B.
+6. The Lust Called Knowledge
+7. Obilivion
+8. Life in Black
+9. Last Apprentice
+10. Into Illusion

+Jarkko Kokko - Guitar
+Jori Haukio - Guitar, Backing Vocals
+Mikko Sipola - Drums
+Teemu Heinola - Bass
+Toni Numelin - Keyboard
+Ville Viljanen - Vocals

-"Unborn" 2005, Melodic Death Metal
+### "Unborn" 2005, Melodic Death Metal

+1. Pure
+2. The Harmony Remains
+3. Parasites of Paradise
+4. Two Steps Away
+5. Altered State of Consciousness
+6. Spirit-Conception
+7. The Unborn
+8. Fragile Flesh
+9. Pressure
+10. The Glass Womb

+### "Liberation = Termination" 2007, Melodic Death Metal

+1. Orsus 00:25
+2. The Oppressed Will Rise 03:19
+3. The Animal Within 03:30
+4. Finality 03:18
+5. Cleansing Rain 04:20
+6. Forgotten 01:43
+7. Sinners Defeat 05:26
+8. The Distance Between 04:17
+9. It Is Done 02:49
+10. Terminal Liberation 04:16
+11. Lost Beyond Retrieval 04:44

+### "...And Death Said Live" 2012, Melodic Death Metal

+1. The Awakening  00:55
+2. Departure  05:44
+3. I Will Return  04:29
+4. Birth of the Starchild  04:12
+5. Bringer of Light  04:16
+6. Ascension  04:30
+7. ...and Death Said Live  02:01
+8. Destroyer of All  03:57
+9. What the Future Holds?
+05:28
+10. The Meadows of Asphodel  04:24
+11. Dead Winds of Hope  06:23

+ Japanese/Korean bonus track:
+ 12. The Call (The Backstreet Boys cover) (03:30)

+ Drums recorded by Teemu Heinola at Ansa Studio, Ulvila, Finland Guitars recorded by Thomas Johansson at The Panic Room, Skara, Sweden.
+ Bass recorded by Teemu Heinola at Ansa Studio, Ulvila, Finland Vocals recorded by Thomas Johansson at The Panic Room, Skara, Sweden.

-"Liberation = Termination" 2007, Melodic Death Metal "...And Death Said Live" 2012, Melodic Death Metal "Dawn of the 5th Era" 2014, Melodic Death Metal
+### "Dawn of the 5th Era" 2014, Melodic Death Metal

+1. Enter the Asylum  01:32
+2. God Has Fallen  04:27
+3. Leader of the Titans  05:23
+4. We Are the Sleep  05:59
+5. Innocence Lost  03:54
+6. I Am War  04:35
+7. Monster in Me  04:38
+8. Apricity  02:37
+9. Wrath of Indra  03:59
+10. The Journey  05:09
+11. The Forsaken  06:07

 ## Отношения с другими группами